SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 - All other Elite upgrades have food and gold costs
 - standardized all Castle Age Crown techs costs to 400 food/wood, 300 gold, research time to 40 seconds
 - standardized all Imperial Age Crown techs costs to 600 food/wood, 400 gold, research time to 50 seconds
-- All building-related, siege-related and ship-related Crown upgrades have wood and gold costs
+- All building-related, archer-related, siege-related and ship-related Crown upgrades have wood and gold costs
 - All other Crown upgrades have food and gold costs
 - updated many tech descriptions to give numeric descriptions of effects (to help with clarity of effects in game)